mycolorway/simditor/README.md

 ### IMPORTANT NOTICE

-If you want to submit issues, please make sure you can reproduce the issue and please attach enough debug information(OS, browser, Simditor vertion, error message, steps to reproduce the issue or a live demo), or I'll probably close the issue :(
+If you want to submit issues, please make sure you can reproduce the issue and please attach enough debug information(OS, browser, Simditor version, error message, steps to reproduce the issue or a live demo), or I'll probably close the issue directly :(